ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 * a database
 * a file storage

 The Cloud Foundry space is linked to the organization created in the previous step.
-We will need to be able to reference this organization in our Terraform files.
+The environment Terraform files need to reference this organization.
 This is where [Terraform remote state](https://www.terraform.io/docs/state/remote.html) will help.
 It allows to reference an existing Terraform state in read-only mode.
 This is a very useful construct to split your Terraform configuration in smaller pieces leaving the responsibility of individual pieces to different teams. [backend.tf](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/per-environment/backend.tf) contains the definition of the *global* remote state used to find the organization created earlier:

    ```sh
    data "terraform_remote_state" "global" {